nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-oauth2.md

 The RFC describes two endpoints:

-* An [Authorization Endpoint](#authorization-endpoint) used by the client to obtain authorization from the resource owner via user-agent redirection,
+* An [Authorization endpoint](#authorization-endpoint) used by the client to obtain authorization from the resource owner via user-agent redirection
-* A [Token Endpoint](#token-endpoint) used by the client to exchange an authorization code for a reusable access token.
+* A [Token endpoint](#token-endpoint) used by the client to exchange an authorization code for a reusable access token

 ## Installation